innocenzi/bluesky-notification-channel/README.md

 ### Configure your account's credentials

-To interact with its API, Bluesky recommends creation an application-specific password instead of using your account's main password.
+To interact with its API, Bluesky recommends creating an application-specific password instead of using your account's main password.
 You may create one in your [account settings](https://bsky.app/settings/app-passwords).
 Once created, fill your `.env` accordingly:

 ```env
 BLUESKY_USERNAME=your-handle
 BLUESKY_PASSWORD=your-app-password
 ```

-Add add these values to `config/services.php`:
+Add these values to `config/services.php`:

 ```php
 return [